-If you confirm you wish to maintain an account with us, you must also confirm to us in writing which account type you would like us to maintain with respect to each CCP on which we clear derivatives for you from time to time and whether you agree with the way in which we propose to deal with any excess margin we may hold in relation to an individual client account.
+You must review the information provided in this document and the relevant CCP disclosures and confirm to us in writing which account type you would like us to maintain with respect to each CCP on which we clear derivatives for you from time to time and whether you agree with the way in which we propose to deal with any excess margin we may hold in relation to an individual client account.
 We will explain how we would like you to make this confirmation and by when.
-If you do not confirm within the requested timeframe, we will record the positions and assets relating to you in an account with us that has the level of segregation which is the closest to the account structure you have had with us before the EMIR requirements applied, provided that:
+If you do not confirm within the requested timeframe, we will record the positions and assets relating to you in an account that has the level of EMIR-compliant segregation which is the closest to your pre-EMIR account structure, provided that:

-- we have used reasonable and multiple endeavours to obtain your written choice of clearing member and segregation and have evidence of our efforts; - in our communication with you, we have informed you that your failure to elect a level of segregation in accordance with EMIR Article 39 will result in us allocating you to an account having the level of segregation which is the closest to the account structure you have had with us before the EMIR requirements applied (e.g. an omnibus segregation, net or gross as the case may be); and - we have explained to you that election by us does not preclude you to elect a different clearing member or a different (e.g. higher) level of segregation at any time by communicating it in writing to us.
+we have used reasonable and multiple endeavours to obtain your written choice of segregation and have evidence of our efforts:

+- in our communication with you, we have informed you that your failure to elect a level of segregation in accordance with EMIR Article 39 will result in us allocating you to an account having the level of EMIR-compliant segregation which is the closest to your pre-EMIR account structure (e.g. an omnibus segregation, net or gross as the case may be) and - we have explained to you that election by us does not preclude you to elect a different (e.g. higher) level of segregation at any time by communicating it in writing to us.